 Leave your mark.

 Set a goal to talk to five people who can help your career or your company’s profits.
 “Focus on the social aspect, not the eating,” says Stettner.
 Use your mouth to charm them instead of stuffing it with crab dip.
-Also, it’s one of the 25 Ways the Smartest Men Get Ahead at Work.
+Remember: Savvy networking is one of the 25 Best Ways to Score a Promotion.

 Start your business dinner with protein and fiber.